 Good causes need enthusiastic helpers.
 And you can even make an adventure out of it.
 For example, the United Nations is looking for volunteers in many of the 100-plus nations it serves.
 For more, check out “Adventurous?
 5 Ways You Can Travel the World for Free.”

-Most of us get flabbier as we age.
+Many of us get flabbier as we age.
 Sitting behind a desk working long hours year after year is a recipe for a ballooning waistline.

 Now that you have too much time on your hands, use it to get fit.
 Sign up for a trial membership to a gym.
 Or, read our story “The Best Home Exercise Equipment for People Over 50” for tips on creating your own at-home workout space.